The most important back-to-school supply for students is free

 This nationwide campaign is held each September to promote signing up in conjunction with the start of school.
 Studies have shown that children who are read to in the home and who use the library perform better in school and are more likely to use the library as a source of lifelong learning.

-In Charleston County, students can get help through the Library's Ask-A-Question reference service where they can get help from a Reference Librarian by visiting a branch, calling 805-6930, e-mailing firstname.lastname@example.org or text 66756 and begin your question with askccpl.
+In Charleston County, students can get help through the Library's Ask-A-Question reference service where they can get help from a Reference Librarian by visiting a branch, calling 805-6930, use instant messaging by typing a question into the chat box on the CCPL website, e-mailing firstname.lastname@example.org or text 66756 and begin your question with askccpl.